getgauge/docs.gauge.org/plugins.rst

 Installation
 ^^^^^^^^^^^^

-Plugins are installed using the flag ``install``, this checks our plugin repository and downloads them. ``gauge --install <plugin_name>``
+Plugins are installed using the subcommand ``install``, this checks our plugin repository and downloads them. ``gauge install <plugin_name>``

 **Example:**

 .. code-block:: console

-    gauge --install html-report
+    gauge install html-report

-To install a specific version of a plugin use the ``--plugin-version`` flag.
+To install a specific version of a plugin use the ``--version`` flag.

 .. code-block:: console

-    gauge --install html-report --plugin-version 2.1.0
+    gauge install html-report --version 2.1.0

 Offline Installation
 ~~~~~~~~~~~~~~~~~~~~